Austin St. John

-Jason Lawrence Geiger (born September 17, 1974), professionally known as Austin St. John, is an American actor, martial artist, and paramedic best known for his portrayal of Jason Lee Scott in the Power Rangers franchise.
+Jason Lawrence Geiger (born September 17, 1974), professionally known as Austin St. John, is an American actor and martial artist best known for his portrayal of Jason Lee Scott in the Power Rangers franchise.

 Early life

-Austin St. John was born on September 17, 1974, in Roswell, New Mexico, and is the son of U.S. Marine and martial artist Steve John and his wife, Sharon.
+Austin St. John is the son of U.S. Marine and martial artist Steve John and his wife, Sharon.
 He has one sibling, a brother named Stephen.
 With a parent in the armed forces, St. John lived all over the United States while growing up.

 Career

-Austin St. John's first acting role and most well-known role to date came to him when he was 19 years old, when he was cast as teen superhero Jason Lee Scott, the Red Power Ranger in Mighty Morphin Power Rangers, the first installment of the Power Rangers franchise, which debuted on Fox Kids in 1993.
+Austin St. John's first acting role and most well-known role to date was at 17 years old, when he was cast as teen superhero Jason Lee Scott, the Red Power Ranger in Mighty Morphin Power Rangers, the first installment of the Power Rangers franchise, which debuted on Fox Kids in 1993.
 For his role, he took the stage name Austin St. John, Austin coming from The Six Million Dollar Mans Steve Austin and St. John being a name of his own choosing.

 Like St. John, his character had a background in martial arts.
 Though the series was hugely successful and brought St. John international recognition as an actor, long hours on set combined with low pay and no union recognition presented real challenges for him.
-As a result, St. John, along with all of his other co-stars including Jason David Frank agreed to leave the show during its second season if their employers rejected their pay demands and unionization attempts, but when time came, only Walter Emanuel Jones and Thuy Trang joined him in the ultimatum and they stopped showing up to set as a form of a strike.
-They were let go and replaced.
-St. John was replaced by Steve Cardenas as the Red Ranger.
+As a result, St. John, along with all of his other co-stars including Walter Jones and Thuy Trang decided to leave the show.